mother working and children studying at home in kitchen. Father on phone in the background

 You could try debt resolution instead.
 When you resolve debts, you negotiate with your creditors to let you pay them off for less than what you owe.
 It's a legitimate way to get rid of debt without paying in full.
 It’s an option to consider if you can’t afford to repay your debts without some degree of debt forgiveness.

 Consolidating debts doesn’t reduce how much you owe.
-Debt resolution, on the other hand, can help you reduce your debt.
-For example, you might owe $10,000 on credit cards but negotiate with your creditor to accept $7,500 and consider it payment in full.
+Debt resolution, on the other hand, could help you reduce your debt.

 You can also try creating your own debt payoff plan without getting a loan.
-The Achieve GOOD app (Get Out Of Debt) can help you track your debts and your progress and give you tools and suggestions for getting rid of your debts on your own.
+The Achieve GOOD app (Get Out Of Debt) helps you track your debts and your progress and gives you tools and suggestions for getting rid of your debts on your own.

 Tips to improve your credit score

 Just because you have bad credit now doesn't mean you’re stuck with it forever.
-Here are some of the best ways to take your credit score from bad to good.
+Here are some of the best ways to take your credit standing from bad to good.

 • Commit to paying bills on time.
-Your payment history influences your credit score more than any other factor.
+Your payment history influences your credit profile more than any other factor.
 You can’t get good credit without paying on time.

 • Lower your credit card balances.
 Credit utilization is the second most important factor affecting your score.
 That’s how much you owe on your credit cards compared to your credit limits.
 Pay your accounts off over time and avoid carrying balances in the future.

 • Ask for higher credit limits.
-Because utilization is a percentage, increasing your credit limits can help.
+Because utilization is a percentage, increasing your credit limits could help.
 Ask for credit line increases if you can avoid increasing your balances.

 • Dispute credit report errors.
 Mistakes could be dragging down your scores.
-Get copies of your credit reports from AnnualCreditReport.com and dispute any errors you find.
+Get copies (it’s free, once a week) of your credit reports from AnnualCreditReport.com and dispute any errors you find.

-You can do one or all of these things to raise your credit scores.
-Results may take time, so be patient.
+You can do one or all of these things to raise your credit scores and improve your credit standing Results may take time, so be patient and stick with it.
 In the meantime, create a budget to avoid taking on new debt.
 The Achieve MoLO app makes budgeting simple and puts you in control of how you spend.

 Author Information